 Once you're done with that, you should take stock of the value proposition, brand persona, and voice.
 Is it all aligned?
 Value proposition is the reason why anyone should purchase from you, so it needs to be strong.
 Why you, versus anyone else?

 The answer to that question should be reflected in both your brand persona and voice.

-Because your target audience would be the experienced people who already lost their weight, your brand persona would be all about maintaining success, and improving small habits, rather than being focused on achieving a goal.
+Because your target audience would be experienced people who already lost their weight, your brand persona would be all about maintaining success and improving small habits, rather than being focused on achieving a goal.

 Why is this important?